rafaelrolivares/continuous-student-testing-server/README.md

 $ nodemon .
 // nodemon will restart the app after every saved changes.
 ```
-Important note: if you submit mock data to test using httpie, it will not work.
+<b>Important note</b>: if you submit mock data to test using httpie, it will not work.
 We recommend posting using axios or superagent.

 The front end of the app is available [here](https://github.com/ajvanliere/Continuous-Testing-Client/).

 The exercises and jest tests are available [here](https://github.com/kerenKi/dataTransFormationExercises).

+### API documentation

+The current base URL is https://continuous-testing.herokuapp.com/.

+To get all students: https://continuous-testing.herokuapp.com/students.

+To get all exercise groups: https://continuous-testing.herokuapp.com/exercises.

+To get all questions: https://continuous-testing.herokuapp.com/questions.

+To get all evaluations: https://continuous-testing.herokuapp.com/evaluations.

+To get how many students have a passing result for each question: https://continuous-testing.herokuapp.com/evaluations-by-question.

+To get how many questions each student has passed: https://continuous-testing.herokuapp.com/evaluations-by-student.